 In this tour we explore the culture, history and rich ethnic diversity of the ‘tea mountains’.
 We will meet tea merchants, tea farmers, tea scholars and a range of other colourful characters and friendly locals.
 We will visit tea plantations, ancient tea tree groves and tea factories to get insights into the processes of tea production.
 Along the way we will also visit historic sites and places where most tourists never reach.
 We will walk on remnant parts of the tea road.
 We will visit remote tea villages and interact with the locals.
 And of course we will enjoy an endless variety of culinary delights not to mention countless cups of tea.
 We stay in 3, 4 and 5 star hotels and one night in an actual tea village guesthouse.
 The tour is suitable for active persons as it does involve a lot of walking (although no strenuous walking or camping in the wilderness).
 You will only need to carry a day pack.
 Details of each day’s activities are provided below.

 Arrival in Kunming.
-Guided walking tour of old Kunming followed by welcome banquet.
+Guided walking tour of old Kunming followed by a welcome banquet.

 The weather in winter (December to February) in Kunming Puer/Jinggu and Jinghong/Xiding/Zhanglang is relatively mild.
 When the sun is out, and it usually is at this time of year (Kunming and the other regions we visit generally have dry winters), it will be bright and warm.
-This makes a sun hat, sun screen and glasses an absolute must.
-After sunset the temperature drops and layers of warm clothing is strongly advised (so you can adjust the layers to suit requirements).
-Of course it may also rain in which case having some form of wet weather gear (light raincoat or umbrella) is strongly suggested.
+This makes a sun hat, sunscreen, and glasses an absolute must.
+After sunset, the temperature drops and layers of warm clothing are strongly advised (so you can adjust the layers to suit requirements).
+Of course, it may also rain in which case having some form of wet weather gear (light raincoat or umbrella) is strongly suggested.
 The average minimum and maximum temperatures in December for the places we will visit are:

 Kunming: 4 – 15 degrees celsius.